 Assess your room and look for a contrasting color to add some life—a few strategically placed items in red or orange, or a rosy, happy hue can punch up a room.
 Add red ribbons as tiebacks on blue curtains or add them to trim the edge of a white lampshade in a fun color.

-If you aren’t sure what goes with your current color scheme, check out a fabric store.
+If you aren’t sure what goes with your current color scheme, check out a fabric store (many have ship to home options now).
 Look for swatches that contain the main colors from your décor, plus an accent.
 Often remnants can be purchased for deep discounts.
 Try covering a few throw pillows for a great and easy look.
 If sewing just isn’t your thing, try covering a dining chair seat.
 Believe it or not—just a little stretching and stapling can give you an instant room makeover with absolutely zero sewing.